Our Head Girl

 I know I speak for many of us girls when I say that I believe it is the exceptional opportunities to participate in new things and the manner in which we are treated as mature, young women by the School, that has nurtured our confidence as LHS pupils.

 What have been your happiest moments at Leicester High so far?

-There have been many happy moments during my time at Leicester High but a particular favourite memory of mine was the 2019 Charity Ball.
+There have been many happy moments during my time at Leicester High, but a particular favourite memory of mine was the 2019 Charity Ball.
 It was one final night to have fun together before the real hard work and dedication began as we prepared for our public examinations.
 Everyone had the chance to dress up and enjoy the night.
 More fond memories of mine include school trips.
-I’ve been given the opportunity to go skiing 3 times whilst being at LHS.
+I’ve been given the opportunity to go skiing three times whilst being at LHS.
 Being able to try a new sport, travel to different countries and all with my best friends creates memories to cherish.

 Annually, Christmas is a time to remember at LHS.
-For me, the Christmas Carol Concerts are a happy memory as they kick start the Christmas festivities.
+For me, the Christmas Carol Concerts are a happy memory as they kick-start the Christmas festivities.
 Surrounded by our family and friends whilst singing carols and listening to readings makes me feel so joyful and ready for Christmas.
-Moreover, the fun Christmas house events, organised by the Prefect Team, create a cheery atmosphere throughout the school whilst taking part in exciting activities and games!
+Moreover, the fun Christmas house events, organised by the Prefect Team, create a cheery atmosphere throughout the School, whilst taking part in exciting activities and games!

 What are your priorities as Head Girl and the Prefect Team?